Basic Techniques

 Distillation

-Separates miscible liquids (mix together well) according to differences in boiling points.
-Often uses a piece of equipment known as a condenser.
+Distillation is used to separate miscible liquids (mix together well) according to differences in boiling points.
+This process often uses a piece of equipment known as a condenser.

 Decantation